How is financial need determined?

 Late applicants for financial aid will be notified on a rolling basis depending on when their application was completed.
 Since our financial aid resources are limited, funding may not be available to late applicants.

-How are financial aid awards accepted?
+How are financial aid awards viewed and accepted?

 What about other non-Sarah Lawrence based financial assistance?